pulibrary/imagecat-rails/README.md

 ## How to start application locally

-Run the `bin/rails server` command, then in a browser connect to [localhost:3000](http://localhost:3000/)
+Run the `bin/rails server` or `rails s` command, then in a browser connect to [localhost:3000](http://localhost:3000/)

 ## How to run the test suite

-`bundle exec rspec spec`
+`bundle exec rspec <spec/**/*>`

 ## Deploying

-Currently, this application can not be deployed with pulbot.
-You must use Capistrano on the command line.
+You may use Capistrano on the command line.

 `BRANCH=branch_name bundle exec cap staging deploy`

+`BRANCH=branch_name bundle exec cap production deploy`

+Alternatively, you may deploy from [ansible-tower](https://ansible-tower.princeton.edu/).

 ## How to load data

-We want to load in CSV files that contain GuideCards and SubGuides data, which was exported from the legacy version of this application.
+We want to load in CSV files that contain GuideCard and SubGuideCard data, which was exported from the legacy version of this application.
 The data lives in the `data` folder of this project.

+To list all import services for the application: `rake -T | grep import`

-To import the GuideCards records: `rake import:import_guide_cards`
+To import the GuideCard records: `rake import:import_guide_cards` To import the SubGuideCard records: `rake import:import_sub_guide_cards`

+The CardImage records are the images that are included in the GuideCard and SubGuideCard records.
+These will take the longest to import (totaling ~1.5 million images).

+To import the CardImage records: `rake import:import_card_images`

 ## Install lux